Illinois Compiled Statutes

 the event that the applicant is referred to a job or to a prospective

-employer by telephone or telegraph, the referral slip shall be mailed to
+employer by telephone, the referral slip shall be mailed to

 the applicant and to the prospective employer before the close of the

-business day on which the telephoned or telegraphed referral was given.
+business day on which the telephoned referral was given.